Why we are the best choice for your pet's surgical needs.

 - Pre-Anesthetic Blood Work within 60 days of the procedure—ensures your pet is healthy enough to undergo a surgical procedure and that its internal organs can safely process the anesthesia.

 - IV Catheter Placement and IV fluids—fluids are given during surgery to maintain blood pressure and to help your pet recover quickly from the anesthesia.
-This is required for all patients 7 years or older, dentals and advanced soft tissue surgery.
-Additional recommended services regarding our surgical procedures include the following:
+All surgical procedures have an IV catheter placed for emergency access.
+IV catheter placement and IV fluids are recommended for all patients but are only required for patients seven years or older, dentals, and advanced soft tissue surgery.

 - Anesthesia and Monitoring—since every pet is unique, anesthesia protocols are customized to meet the specific needs of each individual pet.
 A surgery monitor is used to continuously monitor the pet’s condition, including temperature, respiration, pulse rate, blood pressure and blood oxygen/CO2 levels.
 The "HOT DOG" warming blanket system is used to safely control body temperature throughout the procedure.
 A dedicated surgery technician will stay with your pet during their operation and also monitor your pet after surgery until their temperature, pulse, and respiration are back to normal levels.